Installation

 sudo apt update

-sudo apt -y install wireguard wireguard-tools
+sudo apt --assume-yes install pritunl openvpn mongodb-org wireguard wireguard-tools

 sudo ufw disable